m1guelpf/laragit/README.md

 # LaraGit
 A Laravel interface for managing Github notifications.

+**NOTE: This project is no longer mantained**

 ## Introduction:

 LaraGit was created as a personal project for learning Laravel, PHP and the Github API.
 This means that, when I started it, I didn't know anything about Laravel.
 They're probably lot's of things to improve, and I'm still learning.
-If you find one, please [open an issue](https://github.com/m1guelpf/github/issues/new) or [make a pull request](https://github.com/m1guelpf/github/pulls/compare).

 ## Features: